TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 This is something for reference documentation.
 They generate a swagger file or files and then the swagger provides the instructinos to our automation to generate the appropriate yaml documentation.

 **Monikerize**
 Monikerize means add versioning to the reference documentation.
 If a thing has a moniker, that moniker denotes the version that it is.
+Monikers are created and maintained in the [OPS Portal](https://ops.microsoft.com).

 **CAPS**

-CAPS is an old reference documentation system.
+[CAPS](https://caps-web-prod.azurewebsites.net) is an old reference documentation system.
 Some things that are in MTPS were generated through CAPS.

 **AppVeyor**

-process that generates yaml from Swagger.   h  Swagger is the format or system that our code authors must use so we can generate documenation from their code automatically, particularly the API calls.
+[AppVeyor](https://www.appveyor.com/)is a continuous integration (CI) solution for Windows.
+It is used to automate much of the build processes and also generates yaml from Swagger.
+Swagger is the format or system that our code authors must use so we can generate documentation from their code automatically, particularly the API calls.
 AppVeyor only works for certain languages.

 **F1 Metadata**